 Experience the best of the stunning Scottish Highlands on this unique and immersive adventure.
 We’ll take you behind the scenes of Scotland’s oldest and most revered kilt-makers.
 You’ll dine with the Earl of Cromartie, current chief of Clan Mackenzie.
 And you’ll dance to traditional Cèilidh tunes in Old Town Edinburgh—guided by a globe-trotting Scottish bagpiper.
 We call this original itinerary "Highland Clans and the Trail of Tartan," as it is crafted around the history of tartan patterns and textiles, the quintessentially Scottish cultural icon associated with the country’s Highland Clans.
 We’ll learn about the history of the House of Stuart and their fervent supporters, the Jacobites, whose ultimate destruction at the Battle of Culloden in 1746 led to an executive ban on wearing tartan.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

 Shared Room (subject to the latest Covid-19 guidelines): You'll be matched with another solo traveler of the same gender.

 For travel to and from Edinburgh, we suggest you arrive by 3 p.m. on Day 1, and depart anytime in the morning on Day 10.
-We recommend arriving a few days early if you'd like more time to explore Edinburgh.
-We're happy to help arrange extra nights and suggest additional activities.
+We recommend arriving a few days early if you'd like more time to explore Edinburgh on your own.